 Looking for the next best way to generate leads

 Even when a tactic is working and generating the leads you need, don’t stop looking for the next best tactic for your company.
-After all, the amount of customers you attract determines success or failure of your company.
+After all, a number of customers you attract determines success or failure of your company.
 You want to make sure you’re able to constantly find new customers.

 And just in case you’re wondering if direct outreach is the best lead generation strategy for your company – email me at email@example.com with a few details and I’ll tell you if it’s currently the right move for your company.